 Interested parties may apply for a License to Carry a Handgun online with the Texas Department of Public Safety.

 Concealed carry is probably the way to go as not to cause alarm.
 Plus it’s easy to get a concealed holster.
-Here’s a free ankle holster I found you just have to pay for shipping.
-There’s also some great high end concealed holsters that you can find here.
+Read my article on best-concealed carry holsters.

 Gun Carry Restrictions

 Please note is it illegal to carry a gun into a bar unless you are a peace officer.
 You also may not carry in a gun to a race track, a k-12 school, or an airport.